View Power BI reports optimized for your phone

 Use basic or advanced filtering to see the results you're interested in.

-Cross highlighting visuals in phone reports works the same as it does in the Power BI service and in reports on phones in landscape view: When you select data in one visual, it highlights related data in the other visuals on that page.
+Cross highlighting visuals in portrait view works the way it does in the Power BI service, and on phones in landscape view: When you select data in one visual, it highlights related data in the other visuals on that page.

 Read more about filtering and highlighting in Power BI.